 3 Tips for Navigating Social Media During Times of Unrest

-To post or not to post—and how to address the current social and news climate—is something our Inspire team has been working with clients a lot on the past few days.
-It has been a week where both brands and individuals have rightfully grappled to know how to best react, and what to share (or not share) on social media.
+To post or not to post—and how to address the current social and news climate—is something our Inspire team has been working with clients a lot this past year.
+It has been a time when both brands and individuals have rightfully grappled to know how to best react, and what to share (or not share) on social media.

 Here are three things brands should think about before posting on social media in times like these: